 for my keys.

-My mother meets me there.
+My mother meets me there in the dark.

 I hold back tears, knowing she’s come to comfort me;